t-actions/delete-tag/README.md

     # Default is empty
     keep_release: ''

-    # Ingore error when deleting tag if it is not empty
+    # Ingore error when deleting tag if it is not empty (404 won't be treated as error)
     # Default is empty
     ignore_error: ''
 ```